 About Girl Scouts

 Girl Scouting was founded in 1912 by Juliette Gordon Low in Savannah, Georgia.
 She understood that giving girls the tools they needed to become self-reliant would benefit them most in the long run.
 She never wavered in her conviction that believing in yourself, and in your ability to think and make decisions in your own best-interest, was the underpinning of real success, and real happiness.

 Girl Scouts Hornets' Nest Council received its first charter from Girl Scouts of the USA in 1935.
 Today, the council serves more than 16,500 with over 6,500 volunteers in eight counties in North and South Carolina: Anson, Cabarrus, Mecklenburg, Montgomery, Rowan, Stanly, Union and York (SC).

 About The SpendSmart Payments Company

-The SpendSmart Payments Company, Inc. (OTCQB: SSPC) is making money smarter.
-The Company is expanding its prepaid debit card services from issuing its own cards to select user demographic segments, to the providing SpendSmart Program Manager services to third-party card issuers.
+The SpendSmart Payments Company, Inc. (PINKSHEETS: SSPC) is making money smarter.
+The Company is expanding its prepaid debit card services from issuing its own cards to select user demographic segments, to the providing SpendSmart Program Manager services to third-party card programs.
 The Company's primary product, the SpendSmart Prepaid MasterCard for teens, offers resources to families with teens who want to learn responsible spending habits.
 The SpendSmart card provides its users with modern methods of developing financial literacy, centered around a card solution for parents who aim to guide their teens in making sensible, economic choices.
-The card helps open the lines of communication between parent and teen by tracking spending in real time and, ultimately, creates teachable moments around smart spending habits.
+The card, mobile app and website helps open the lines of communication between parent and teen by tracking spending in real time and, ultimately, creates teachable moments around smart spending habits.
 For more information, please explore www.spendsmartcard.com.

 Safe Harbor Statement